imi-bigpicture/opentile/README.md

 The following description of the workings of the implemented file formats does not include the additional specifics for each format that is handled by tifffile.
 Additional formats supported by tifffile are likely to be added in future releases.

-Formats whose tiles overlap their neighbours (Trestle, Ventana) still serve the raw overlapping source tiles by grid position, and additionally expose `TiffImage.overlap` (a `TileOverlap`) giving the de-overlapped level size and the position of each source tile, so a consumer can compose non-overlapping output tiles.
+Formats whose tiles overlap their neighbors (Trestle, Ventana) still serve the raw overlapping source tiles by grid position, and additionally expose `TiffImage.overlap` (a `TileOverlap`) giving the de-overlapped level size and the position of each source tile, so a consumer can compose non-overlapping output tiles.

 ***Hamamatsu Ndpi***
 The Ndpi-format uses non-rectangular tile size typically 8 pixels high, i.e. stripes.
 To form tiles, first multiple stripes are concatenated to form a frame covering the tile region.
-Second, if the stripes are longer than the tile width, the tile is croped out of the frame.
+Second, if the stripes are longer than the tile width, the tile is cropped out of the frame.
 The concatenation and crop transformations are performed losslessly.

 A ndpi-file can also contain non-tiled images.
 If these are part of a pyramidal series, *opentile* tiles the image.